rust-lang/api-guidelines/src/predictability.md

 let config = Config { color: Red, ..
 Config::new() };
 ```

-The method `new` should generally be used for the primary method of
+The name `new` should generally be used for the primary method of instantiating
-instantiating a type.
-Sometimes it takes no arguments, as in the
+a type.
+Sometimes it takes no arguments, as in the examples above.
+Sometimes it
-examples above, sometimes not, is in the constructor for the container
-type `Box`, [`Box::new`], that takes as a single argument the value it
-contains.
+does take arguments, like [`Box::new`] which is passed the value to place in the
+`Box`.

 Some types' constructors, most notably I/O resource types, use
 distinct naming conventions for their constructors, as in